 Attapeu Province from Bolaven Plateau

-A motorbike tour through the Bolaven Plateau is one of the world’s best adventures.
-Attapeu Province notwithstanding, it is an opportunity to see Laos in its natural state, both culturally and geographically.
+A Bolaven Plateau motorbike tour is one of the world’s best adventures.
+Attapeu Province notwithstanding, it is an opportunity to see Laos in it’s natural state, both culturally and geographically.
 We were now going to return to Pakse and we would soon set out to visit Si Phan Don.